intelligence38000/android-docs/src/pages/navigation/overview/index.md

 ### Navigation UI SDK

-The Navigation UI SDK is the fastest way to get a navigation UI in your application.
+The Navigation UI SDK is the fastest way to get a navigation UI into your application.

 #### Add the dependency

-This dependency is different from the one used to compile the core Mapbox Navigation SDK, but it will still include everything from the core Mapbox Navigation SDK. _If you're using the Navigation UI SDK, you **don't** have to declare the Mapbox Navigation SDK as well.
+This dependency is different from the one used to compile the core Mapbox Navigation SDK, but it will still include everything from the core Mapbox Navigation SDK. _If you're using the Navigation UI SDK, you **don't** have to declare the Mapbox Navigation SDK.
 If you only declare the Navigation UI SDK in your project's Gradle file, the Mapbox Navigation SDK will automatically be included._

 ```groovy
 repositories {